 This joint offers fresh, hot, tasty potato vada.
 They also offer other snacks like sabudana vada, samosa, kanda bhaji, chaats, fruit juices and cold drinks.
 I have visited this place so many times.

 My recipe for the vada is inspired from this place.

 I have had potato vada in other joints also, but this place tops my list.
 Its been years now that I have not visited this place.

 This aloo vada tastes very much close to the batata vadas available at the Shree Krishna joint in Dadar-Mumbai.

 Making aloo vada is easy.
 Just prepare the potato filling, make them into balls or patties, coat them in the gram flour batter and deep fry them.

 They are best enjoyed, when they are served hot.

 You can serve aloo vada with some fried salted green chilies or a spicy sauce.
 The combo of potato vada with green chilies is a delicious spicy combination and you will like it if you like spicy food.

-You can also serve batata vada with some mint chutney or even tomato sauce.
-These potato vada can be also stuffed between bread rolls, burger buns or bread and had with some lettuce, cucumber, onion or tomato slices or with some indian chutneys.
+You can also serve them with some mint chutney or even tomato sauce.
+They can also be stuffed between bread rolls, burger buns or bread and had with some lettuce, cucumber, onion or tomato slices or with some indian chutneys.